yuno-payments/yuno-docs/docs/SDKs/web-sdk-integrations/sdk-v12/full-sdk-v12.md

 ## Step 2: Initialize SDK with the public key

-In your JavaScript application, create an instance of the `Yuno` class by providing a valid **PUBLIC_API_KEY**.
-Check the [Get your API credentials](https://docs.y.uno/docs/developers-credentials) guide.
+In your JavaScript application, create an instance of the `Yuno` class by providing a valid `PUBLIC_API_KEY`.
+For more information on obtaining your API credentials, see the [Get your API credentials](https://docs.y.uno/docs/developers-credentials) guide.

 Use the initialized class that is attributed to the `yuno` constant: